mat10d/EvolvePro/README.md

 ### 3. Run EVOLVEpro

-Apply the EVOLVEpro model.
-Choose the appropriate workflow based on your data type:
-- Deep mutational scanning (DMS) data: See the [DMS README](scripts/dms/README.md)
-- Experimental data: See the [Experimental README](scripts/experimental/README.md)
+Apply the EVOLVEpro model to optimize protein activity.
+There are two main workflows:

+#### DMS Workflow
+Use this workflow to optimize a few-shot model on a deep mutational scanning (DMS) dataset, where fitness values are known for a large number of variants.

+For detailed instructions, see the [DMS README](scripts/dms/README.md).

+#### Experimental Workflow
+Use this workflow for iterative experimental optimization of protein activity.

+For detailed instructions, see the [Experimental README](scripts/exp/README.md).

 ### 4. Visualize

 Prepare outputs and create visualizations to interpret the results of the EVOLVEpro process.

-For detailed instructions, see the [Visualize README](scripts/visualize/README.md).
+For detailed instructions, see the [Plot README](scripts/plot/README.md).

 ## Getting Started

 [Include setup instructions, dependencies, and other relevant information]

-## Overview of approach for *de novo* improvement of a protein's activity
+## Colab Tutorial

+For a step-by-step guide on using EVOLVEpro to improve a protein's activity, see our Google Colab tutorial:

+[Include link to Google Colab notebook here]

 ## Citation